 JA Blitz Days.

 Junior Achievement provides volunteers with prepared activities, classroom

-materials and orientation, all to ensure that volunteers feel comfortable prior to
+materials and orientation, all to ensure that volunteers feel comfortable prior

-stepping into the classroom.
+to stepping into the classroom.
 The orientation (approximately 1 hour) includes:

-effectively with the students.
+specific program tips and tricks.
 The orientations are held at the Junior